samply/bridgehead/README.md

 export bc_auth_user=<output>
 ```

-Cation: for exporting need to escape occurring dollar signs with back slashes.
+Caution: for exporting need to escape occurring dollar signs with back slashes.

 ### Testing your bridgehead